 According to the ADB (2020), the GDP growth of Pakistan decreased to a value of 2.8 as of 28th March.
 A forecast of 2.6% has been made for the fiscal year 2020 due to COVID-19.
 The total loss expected to be suffered by the economy of Pakistan is around $16.23 million in the best-case scenario (Rana, 2020).
 The shutdown of the industrial and service sector has led to a loss of jobs for 3 million people at the moment, but the Pakistan Institute of Development Economics has projected about 18 million job losses.

 It has made the government concerned about the surge in poverty due to this pandemic (Dawn, 2020b).
 By the end of 2020, 86 million more children will be suffering from poverty as a result of this slowdown in the economy (OCHA, 2020).
-Many sectors, including the textile sector of Pakistan, will not be able to assist the economy due to this pandemic.
+Many sectors, including the textile sector of Pakistan, will not be able to assist the economy due to the coronavirus pandemic.
 The most prominent industries that will fail to help Pakistan in times of the coronavirus are trade, textile, and tourism.
 The tourism industry of Pakistan will not be able to contribute to the economy this year as many international and domestic flights to and from Pakistan come to a halt.

 Tourism usually contributed about US$5 million every year (Afzal, 2020).
 As there are disturbances created in export demand, it is expected that Pakistan will suffer a loss of up to 4% in its GDP only because of the trade loss (Salik, 2020).
 The reduction in exports is reducing the revenue, and Pakistan being unable to import many inputs is making it difficult for different industries to continue their operations (gasworld, 2020).